Spryx-AI/spryx-devops-workflows/README.md

 ## Implementation Notes

-- Uses Poetry for dependency management and virtual environments
+- Supports both Poetry and direct pip workflows for flexibility
 - More efficient design with a single job for all quality checks
 - Requires tox-gh-actions plugin which maps GitHub's Python version to tox environments
 - Coverage reports are automatically uploaded to Codecov when enabled